Tiles represent the content containers within the TileLayout component and allow for a wide variety of layouts based on the application requirements.

 <kendo-tilelayout>.
 They will hold the arbitrary content of the tile.

-<kendo-tilelayout-item-body>element of type TileLayoutItemBody inside the tile.
-Any content passed to it will be rendered as the main content of the container.
+TileLayoutItemBodyinside the tile.
+Any content you pass to it will be rendered as the main content of the container.

 <kendo-tilelayout-item-header>element of type TileLayoutItemHeader inside the tile.
 Both approaches will result in rendering a header section above the body.

-The example below demonstrates how to structure the contents of the TileLayout tiles.
+The following example demonstrates how to structure the contents of the TileLayout tiles.

-All available configuration options of the tiles related to sizing and positioning are:
+All available configuration options related to sizing and positioning the tiles are:

-- rowSpan—Specifies the number of rows that tile will occupy.
+rowSpan—Specifies the number of rows the tile will occupy.

-- colSpan—Specifies the number of columns that tile will occupy.
+colSpan—Specifies the number of columns the tile will occupy.

-- order—Specifies the index order of the tile.
-By default the tiles are ordered sequentially according to their position in the DOM.
+order—Specifies the index order of the tile.
+By , the tiles are ordered sequentially according to their position in the DOM.

-For additional details and examples on how to configure the specific column and row size, refer to the Columns and Rows Dimensions article.
+For additional details and examples on how to configure the specific column and row sizes, refer to the article about the dimensions of TileLayout columns and rows.

 The following example demonstrates how to set various row and column spans for the tiles.